Dear Class of 2028,

 Location: Chapel

-Join us for a special welcome from President Elizabeth Bradley, Dean of the Faculty William Hoynes, Dean of the College Carlos Alamo, and Vassar Student Association President Olivia Gross.
+Join us for a special welcome from President Elizabeth Bradley, Dean of the Faculty William Hoynes, Dean of the College Carlos Alamo, and Vassar Student Association President Emily Doucet.
 (Core Event)

 Location: Chapel

-The Dean of Studies, the Dean First-Year Students will review the basic information all first-year students need to complete the registration process and offer strategies for constructing a course schedule that reflects the goals of a liberal arts college.
-Students will also be given an overview of how to use Ask Banner to access the online schedule of classes as well as their schedules and transcripts.
+The Registrar and the Dean of First-Year Students will give an overview of the week’s academic events and advising schedule.
+They will review the essential information for all students to complete the registration process.
+This includes strategies for creating a course schedule that meets the goals of a liberal arts education and explores the breadth of Vassar’s curriculum.
 Students should bring their Orientation folder with them to this meeting.
 (Core Event)

 11:00 a.m.–12:00 p.m.: Apps to Live By